MicrosoftDocs/visualstudio-docs/docs/debugger/just-in-time-debugging-in-visual-studio.md

 ---
 # Respond to the Just-In-Time Debugger

-The Just-in-Time Debugger may appear when an error occurs in a running app.
+The Just-in-Time Debugger may appear when an error occurs in a running app, and prevent the app from continuing.

+The Just-in-Time Debugger tries to launch Visual Studio to debug the error.
 You must have [Visual Studio](http://visualstudio.microsoft.com) installed to view detailed information about the error or try to debug it.

-If you're a Visual Studio user, the Just-in-Time Debugger tries to launch Visual Studio to debug the error.
-See [Debug using the Just-In-Time Debugger](../debugger/debug-using-the-just-in-time-debugger.md) and [Debugger basics](../debugger/getting-started-with-the-debugger.md).
+If you're a Visual Studio user and want to try to debug the error, see [Debug using the Just-In-Time Debugger](../debugger/debug-using-the-just-in-time-debugger.md) and [Debugger basics](../debugger/getting-started-with-the-debugger.md) for instructions.
 If you can't fix the error, you can try to ask the owner of the app to resolve the issue.

-If you have Visual Studio installed or had it installed previously, but don't want the Just-in-Time debugger to appear, [disable Just-in-Time debugging](../debugger/debug-using-the-just-in-time-debugger.md) and try to run the app again.
+If you have Visual Studio installed or had it installed previously, but don't want the Just-in-Time debugger to appear, you can [disable Just-in-Time debugging](../debugger/debug-using-the-just-in-time-debugger.md) in Visual Studio and try to run the app again.
 The app may handle the error and let you run it normally.

 > [!IMPORTANT]
 > If you disable Just-in-Time debugging and the app encounters an unhandled exception (an error), you'll either see a standard error dialog box, or the app will crash or hang.
 The app won't run normally until the error is fixed.